codeuniversity/student-council/rules-of-procedure/rules-of-procedure.md

     6. protocol declarations pursuant to § 11 point 7.

-Approval
+### Approval

 (2) The protocol is to be attached on the invitation of the next meeting and approved in it.

 # II.
 Meetings

-5 - Convocation
+## 5 - Convocation

-Invitation
+### Invitation

 (1) A meeting shall be convened by e-mail.
 The invitation must have attached the agenda and the consultation documents.

 The invitation is to be send at the latest on the 7th day before the day of the meeting to the members of the Student General Assembly.

-Urgency Invitation
+### Urgency Invitation

 (2) In case of particular urgency, the time limit pursuant to point 1 shall not apply.

 In this case, the meeting shall be deemed to have been duly convened, if a quorum is established at the beginning of the meeting and the urgency is determined by resolution.

-6 - Agenda
+## 6 - Agenda

-Agenda motions
+### Agenda motions

 (1) All persons entitled to apply shall have the right, before the entry into the agenda, to add further items to the agenda.

-Agenda procedure
+### Agenda procedure

 (2) Before entering the agenda, the Student General Assembly may change the fixed order of the items in the agenda (ROP-motion) or to dismiss it at all (ROP-motion).

-Resolution on the agenda
+### Resolution on the agenda

 (3) The agenda shall be adopted by the Student General Assembly at the beginning of the meeting.

-7 - Consultation
+## 7 - Consultation

-Joint consultation
+### Joint consultation

 (1) The chair of the meeting shall open a consultation on every subject on the agenda.
 Similar or related items can be discussed together at any time by resolution (ROP-motion).

-Speech list
+### Speech list

 (2) Anyone who wishes to speak on the merits or make a request shall raise a hand

 for inclusion in the speech list.

-Gender-quoted word division

-(3) The chair of the meeting shall give the floor alternately to a man and a woman in the respective order on the list of speakers.
-The gender identification is decisive to which list the person will be added.

-Deviations from the speech list
+### Deviations from the speech list

-(4) Motion applicants may have the floor at the beginning of the meeting, if they demand it, outside the list of speakers.
+(3) Motion applicants may have the floor at the beginning of the meeting, if they demand it, outside the list of speakers.
 Outside the list of speakers, the chair of the meeting may give the floor to the applicant for a direct reply.

-Conclusion of the speech list
+### Conclusion of the speech list

-(5) The list of speakers may be closed by decision (ROP-motion) and be reopened (ROP-motion).
+(4) The list of speakers may be closed by decision (ROP-motion) and be reopened (ROP-motion).

-Speaking time limit
+### Speaking time limit

-(6) The General Assembly may limit the speaking time (ROP-motion).
+(5) The General Assembly may limit the speaking time (ROP-motion).
 If a speaker exceeds their time the chair of the meeting shall withdraw the word after a single reminder.

-Conclusion of the consultation
+### Conclusion of the consultation

-(7) The chair of the meeting shall close the discussion if the list of speech is exhausted or the meeting has been closed by decision (ROP-motion).
+(6) The chair of the meeting shall close the discussion if the list of speech is exhausted or the meeting has been closed by decision (ROP-motion).
 Before the vote on the request for closing the speech list is cast, the speech list shall be read out.

-Postponement
+### Postponement

-(8) The Student General Assembly may deliberate on individual items of discussion
+(7) The Student General Assembly may deliberate on individual items of discussion

 adjourned by resolution (ROP-motion).
-Postponed items of will be placed on the agenda of the next meeting unless another date is determined.
+Postponed items will be placed on the agenda of the next meeting unless another date is determined.

-8 - Motions
+## 8 - Motions

-Writing of Motions
+### Writing of Motions

 (1) Motions other than those concerning the Rules of Procedure are to be handed in in written form to the chair of the meeting.

-Dismissal of motions
+### Dismissal of motions

 (2) Motions submitted to the chair of the meeting before the invitation has been sent out

 will be dispatched with it.

-Application deadline
+### Application deadline

 (3) After the opening of the first item on the agenda, motions may no longer be submitted.

- 9 - Rules of procedure motions (ROP-motions)
+##  9 - Rules of procedure motions (ROP-motions)

-Permitted types of ROP-motions
+### Permitted types of ROP-motions

 (1) Motions of Procedure (ROP-motions) are motions which exclusively influence the procedure of the meeting.